 The SJD Program is intended for individuals who have demonstrated evidence of superior scholarly potential and who are engaged in, or plan to pursue, careers in academia, government service, or the judiciary.
 In rendering admissions decisions, strong preference is given to the Law School's own LLM graduates, although applications from external candidates are welcome.
 Candidates accepted into the SJD Program must have the ability to conduct sustained and original academic or professional research at a high intellectual level, culminating in the submission of a doctoral dissertation.
 Academic Regulations for the SJD Program (pdf) can be accessed in the Student Portal.

-SJD candidates admitted directly into the program (that is, not as part of the combined LLM/SJD Program) are expected to spend the first two academic semesters of the Program in residence at the Law School.
-For candidates admitted directly into the SJD program, there is no other required coursework apart from defense of the SJD. prospectus during the year in residence.
+SJD candidates are expected to spend the first two academic semesters of the Program in residence at the Law School.
+There is no required coursework apart from defense of the SJD prospectus during the year in residence.

-Applicants seeking direct admissions into the SJD program are required to identify a full-time faculty member at the School of Law to serve as their SJD Advisor.
-The purpose of this requirement is to limit admission to only those applicants familiar with the research strengths of the faculty at the School of Law and hence who have a compelling reason to pursue their doctoral research here, under the guidance of one or more of our faculty members.
-Not all faculty members are available to serve as an SJD Advisor at any given time.
-To obtain a roster of currently available faculty advisors, please contact the Director of the Graduate Program at firstname.lastname@example.org.
+Applicants seeking admissions into the SJD program are required to identify a full-time faculty member at the School of Law to serve as their SJD Advisor.
+The purpose of this requirement is to limit admission to only those applicants familiar with the research strengths of the faculty at the School of Law, who hence have a compelling reason to pursue their doctoral research here, under the guidance of one or more of our faculty members.
+Not all faculty members are available to serve as SJD Advisors at any given time.
+To obtain a roster of currently available faculty advisors, please contact the Director of the Graduate Program at email@example.com.

 To be eligible for admission to the SJD Program, an applicant must:

-- have obtained or be enrolled in a program leading to the equivalent of an advanced law degree (normally an LLM) from either an accredited law school within the United States or a recognized university outside of the United States, which advanced degree must be obtained prior to matriculation in the SJD program
+- have obtained or be enrolled in a program leading to the equivalent of an advanced law degree (normally an LLM) from either an accredited law school within the United States or a recognized university outside of the United States, with such advanced degree obtained prior to matriculation in the SJD program;

 - meet the English Language Requirements for SJD Admissions set out below; and

-Applicants should take note, as well, that it is the sense of the faculty of the School of Law that any candidate admitted into the SJD program should normally:
+Applicants should take note as well that it is the sense of the faculty of the School of Law that candidates admitted into the SJD program should normally:

 SJD candidates are expected to spend the first two academic semesters of the Program in residence at the Law School.
 Because all candidates will have completed an LLM, however, there is no other required coursework apart from the SJD dissertation.